airbnb/synapse/README.md

 `config_generators` for configuring local state (e.g. load balancer configs) based on that service discovery state.

-Synapse supports service discovery with with pluggable `service_watcher`s.
-The service watchers take care of signaling to the `config_generators` so that they can react and reconfigure to point at available servers.
+Synapse supports service discovery with with pluggable `service_watcher`s which take care of signaling to the `config_generators` so that they can react and reconfigure to point at available servers on the fly.

 We've included a number of default watchers, including ones that query zookeeper and ones using the AWS API.
 It is easy to write your own watchers for your use case, and install them as gems that